 It is helpful to have a rough idea about the types of food that you can expect to find at your travel destination.
 That way, you can assess whether the food culture in that specific country is triggering for you.
 If it is, you can then identify some “safe” dishes to look out for.

 Sampling the local cuisine should be a highlight of your travel itinerary wherever you go.
-Once you’ve researched some safe local dishes to try, save them to a note in your phone.
-You can also review the best-rated restaurants in the towns and cities that you will be travelling to and review their menus online, in advance.
+Once you’ve researched some safe local dishes to try, save them to a note on your phone.
+You can also review the best-rated restaurants in the towns and cities that you will be traveling to and review their menus online, in advance.